The r-Process: History, Required Conditions, Astrophysical Sites, and Observations

 The aim of the present review is to understand the origin of the solar system r-process contribution, represented by the difference of the solar and s-process abundances (also called the r-process residuals) and displayed in Fig.\ref{fig4}.
 Shown are two very similar results obtained by \cite{Cowan.Thielemann.Truran:1991} and \cite{Goriely:1999}, based upon the s-process work discussed in the previous section \citep[see updates in][]{Prantzos.Abia.ea:2020}.
-This r-process abundance pattern will be employed to constrain the astrophysical conditions and nuclear constraints under which the r-process operates, leading eventually to identifying the astrophysical site(s) for this nucleosynthesis.
+This r-process abundance pattern will be employed to constrain the astrophysical conditions and nuclear constraints under which the r-process operates.
+While historically the high neutron-to-seed ratios that were required for an r-process to operate and produce heavy elements, including those beyond Pb and Bi, were thought to be linked to explosive environments, a direct connection to astrophysical sites had to wait for many years.
+Even today a number of options are still discussed.
+The present section is meant to explore the necessary conditions for a successful r-process operation, either just (i) by experiencing very high neutron densities in comparison to the s-process, by looking for explosively expanding matter (iii) with different thermodynamic conditions (i.e., entropy), (iii) with different initial abundance patterns ($Y_e$), which after charged-particle freeze from nuclear statistical equilibrium, meet the neutron-density requirements, or finally (iv) whether shocked matter with initial He and e.g. $^{13}$C or $^{22}$Ne abundances can generate the required neutron densities.
+Thus, these studies are not fully site-independent except for (i), but they explore how r-process conditions can be attained via different environment and thermodynamic options.
+These can be utilized as a tool, leading eventually to identifying the astrophysical site(s) for r-process nucleosynthesis.